cadebrown/kscript/README.md

 ## Current Status

-kscript is currently a work-in-progress, and has gone through a few rewrites.
+kscript is currently a work-in-progress, aiming at an alpha release soon-ish.
+The most important internals are done (i.e. standard types, most standard functions).
+However, there are needs in a few areas:

+  * Distribution to popular platforms (Linux, MacOS, Windows)
+  *

 ## Running